What Does a Solar Energy Technician Do?

 - Know how to use a variety of hand and power tools

-- Are physically fit and able to carry panels and other heavy equipment
+- Physically fit and able to carry panels and other heavy equipment